jguo30/p1-megaNuclearSuperJesus/README.md

 (Windows Command Prompt)
 Scripts\activate.bat
 ```
+8. Install requirements with
+9. `pip install =-r ../requirements.txt`
-8. Type
+10. Type
 ```
 python3 __init__.py
 ```
-9. Open the link prompted in the terminal with browser of choice!
+10. Open the link prompted in the terminal with browser of choice!